 The shipping company should ensure there are proper communications between the company's shore base and the ships.
-The company should designate the captain or other appropriate personnel as the primary responsible person for the overall epidemic prevention and control measures of the ship.
+The company should designate the captainor other appropriate personnel as the primary responsible person for the overall epidemic prevention and control measures of the ship.
 That person should be in charge of the COVID-19 prevention and control on the ship, and oversees the full implementation of these measures so as to strengthen the prevention and control work onboard.
+Shipping companies engaged in cold chain logistics and the container transportation of imported high-risk non-cold chain goods should also refer to the requirements and guidelines issued by the relevant state departments to improve the relevant epidemic prevention and control mechanisms, and guide and urge ships to take appropriate prevention and control measures during the loading/unloading operations.